 Greater Anglia Trains leave for Norwich Station from London Liverpool Street every hour.
 The train journey takes just two hours, which makes it faster than driving by half an hour.
 It's also faster because you won't have to deal with any traffic or other delays.
 One way train tickets typically cost between $60 and $90.

 It takes at least two hours, 30 minutes to drive the 118 miles (190 kilometers) that separate London and Norwich.
 Heading east from London via the A13, you can get on the M11 and take this road north until you see the option to merge onto the A11.
 Then, stay on this road and follow it east all the way to Norwich.

-UK Travel Tip Traffic going east out of London toward the M11 can be very heavy throughout the day - so much so that it can add several hours each way to your driving time.
-If you can manage an early start, you can achieve the fastest travel times by leaving London by about 5am.
-You can always stop along the way for a restorative coffee and a bacon sarnie in Norfolk - the pig rearing center of England.
+Traffic going east out of London toward the M11 can be very heavy throughout the day, so much so that it can add several hours each way to your driving time.
+If you can manage an early start, you'll run into less traffic by leaving London before 5 a.m.

 When Is the Best Time to Travel to Norwich?

 The best season to visit Norwich, and any other part of Norfolk, is in the summer when the weather is at its most pleasant.
 Although it's near the coast, this region is still very temperate and not excluded from the UK's characteristic dampness.
 Norwich is a pretty quiet town, but there are some notable events to look out for throughout the year, such as a kid-friendly video game festival in May and the Sundown Music Festival in September, which often draws big acts.